Kaiwei0323/SNPE_YOLO_Study_Guide/README.md

   - 24 bits to store a pixel unit (8-bit BGR)

 ## Model Quantization
+* Why quantize a model?
+  - To run on Hexagon DSP and improve performance
 * Quantize model from 32-bit floating point to 8-bit fixed point (0 - 255)
 * Use a dataset with 200+ images to ensure the accuracy
 * Use a unified raw file form for inputs to ensure compatibility with the numpy32 container